A Universe of Vortices

 Standard Physics Substrate Framework

-Quantum vacuum dc1 vortices organized by the dag-pinned lattice
+Quantum vacuum dc1 vortices organized by the lattice

 Photon Modon (counter-rotating vortex dipole)